martijndwars/strdoc/README.md

 ## Todo

+* Feature: Cross-reference the source code (reference links to the declaration); requires analysis on Stratego code.
 * Feature: Link to source on module page.
 Currently, only strategies link to their specific region.
 * Bug: Some whitespace gets lost in the description (see util/config/parse-options)
 * Bug: When pretty-printing the type of a parameter it looses its parenthesis, so the string looses associativity/precedence.